Troubleshooting

 tenkisandbox.WithTimeout(5*time.Minute),

-)If you need to keep running an unbounded process, run it in the background inside the guest (nohup ... & or a systemd unit if your template provides one) and poll for completion with subsequent exec calls.
+)If you need to keep running an unbounded process, run it in the background inside the guest (nohup ... & or a systemd unit if your base image provides one) and poll for completion with subsequent exec calls.

 Auth errors